Yui010206/Yui010206.github.io/_pages/about.md

 Hi, thanks for stopping by!
 I am now a third-year Ph.D.
 Student at [The University of North Carolina at Chapel Hill](https://www.unc.edu/), advised by [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/).
 Previously, I did my undergraduate study at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).

-While at UNC, I spent my summer time at Adobe Research (2024), Amazon Alexa (2023).
-Prior to UNC, I did research projects with MIT-IBM Watson AI Lab (2021).

-I am interested in wide topics in computer vision, especially in video, including video+X (language, audio, robotics) understanding & generation, trustworthy video reasoning, and robust video representation learning.
+I also work at Amazon (2023) / Adobe Research (2024) / Google Deepmind (2025).

+My research focuses on multimodal AI, with a particular emphasis on video-centric AI modeling.

+I develop and enhance models/systems capable of effectively and efficiently perceiving and inferring from the dynamic and diverse visual world.
+My work aims to enable AI to assist humans in understanding complex video content for advanced reasoning and manipulation, contributing to a broad spectrum of downstream applications (sports, security, medical, and educational domains), and fostering the development of more adaptable and intelligent video-based AI systems.
+They are:

+- **Video Reasoning Benchmarks/Methods**: SeViLA (NeurIPS23), CREMA (ICLR25), GroundMoRe (CVPR25), STAR (NeurIPS21)

+- **Faithful Video Editing/Generative Methods**: VEGGIE (ArXiv25), SAFREE (ICLR25), RACCooN (Arxiv24)

+- **Efficient Video Representation / Feature Engineering**: LLoVi(EMNLP24), VideoTree (CVPR25), MoPRL (TCSVT23)

 Find me here: shoubin -atsign- cs . unc . edu

 # 🔥 News
 - *2025.03*: 🥦 VEGGIE is on arXiv.
 - *2025.02*: 💬 Gave an invited talk at **Twelve Labs**.
 - *2025.02*: 👀 2 papers accepted to **CVPR 2025**.
-Check VideoTree for dynamic/adaptive keyframe selection with LLM, Groundmore for a new motion-grounded video reasoning task.
+Check VideoTree for dynamic/adaptive keyframe selection with LLM, GroundMoRe for a new motion-grounded video reasoning task.
 - *2025.02*: 🧠 Will summer intern at **Google Deepmind**.
 - *2025.01*: 🇸🇬 3 papers accepted to **ICLR 2025**.
 Check ☕CREMA for video+any modality reasoning, SAFREE for training-free safe visual generation, and ⛓️SRDF for human-level VL-Navigation.
 - *2024.09*: 📓 1 paper accepted to **EMNLP 2024**.
 Check LLoVi for long VideoQA with LLM.